ajtamayoh/NLP-CIC-WFU-Contribution-to-PARMEX-shared-task-2022/README.md

 For bugs or questions related to the code, do not hesitate to contact us (Antonio Tamayo: ajtamayoh@gmail.com)

-If you use this code please cite our work: comming soon.
+If you use this code please cite our work:

+Tamayo, A., Burgos, D. A., & Gelbukh, A. (2022).
+Using transformers on noisy vs. clean data for paraphrase identification in mexican spanish.
+In Proceedings of the Iberian Languages Evaluation Forum (IberLEF 2022).

 ## Abstract